-Answer: In the past two years of the program, ENC STEM has hosted successful Community Nights where students presented STEM and Leadership projects to family and friends.
+Answer: Every year, ENC STEM has hosted successful Community Nights where students presented STEM and Leadership projects to family and friends.

 Question: When is Community Night?

 Question: Why should I pick ENC STEM over other similar summer programs?

-Answer: While there are other programs with similar missions in North Carolina, ENC STEM is a unique opportunity reserved for students in Northampton County Schools, Roanoke Rapids Graded School District, Halifax County Schools, Weldon City Schools, and KIPP ENC schools.
+Answer: While there are other programs with similar missions in North Carolina, ENC STEM is a unique opportunity reserved for students in Northampton, Halifax and Edgecombe Counties.
 In addition, this program blends in-county learning with a residential learning at NCSSM to give students two distinct experiences that will better prepare them for the upcoming school year and for college.

 RESIDENTIAL EXPERIENCE AT NCSSM

 Question: How many students will be chosen to attend the residential experience at the NC School of Science and Math in Durham?

 Answer: Given limited space at NCSSM, we will be able to take up to 70 students from the Gaston and Edgecombe sites with us to the ENC STEM Academy in Durham.

 Question: How will students be selected for the sleepaway portion at NCSSM?

 Question: If selected, how will I get to the North Carolina School of Science and Math in Durham?